How can occupational therapy help seniors?

 - Linking to community supports (i.e. meals on wheels, day programs, Alzheimer’s Society, connecting to wandering registry etc.)

 We highly recommend you to speak with our OT as they are experts in senior care.
-Please feel free to check our Seniors Wellness Program.
-A great way to maximize your health!
-You can also contact us at email@example.com for more information or book an appointment.
+Please feel free to check our Seniors Wellness Program, a great way to maximize your health!
+If you wish to receive more information and/or make an appointment, please contact us.
 We are conveniently located in Burlington, Aldershot.